HemakoX/Aware/README.md

 - No accounts, no ads, no trackers
 - Elegant UI with fluid transitions
 - Helps reduce screen addiction subtly
+- Simple in use
+- No battery draining in live usage tracking

 ---